halfwit/9hkd/README.md

 ## Keys

 ```
-G-f              toggle fullscreen for the current window
+Mod4-f              toggle fullscreen for the current window
-G-s              toggle "sticky" mode for the current window
+Mod4-s              toggle "sticky" mode for the current window
-G-enter          start a new window
+Mod4-enter          start a new window
-G-[0..9]         switch to a specific virtual desktop
+Mod4-[0..9]         switch to a specific virtual desktop
-G-shift-[0..9]   move the current window to a specific virtual desktop
+Mod4-shift-[0..9]   move the current window to a specific virtual desktop
 ```